LOCATION: SW corner of the park

 ACCESS: Open year-round

-Start at the new Henry M. Jackson Memorial Visitor Center, named in honor of one of Washingtons longest serving and most influential senators.
-Opened in 2008 at a cost exceeding $21 million, the center is smaller and more energy efficient than the one it replaced and blends in better with the surrounding environment.
+Start at the new Henry M. Jackson Memorial Visitor Center, named in honor of one of Washingtons’ longest-serving and most influential senators.
+Opened in 2008 at a cost exceeding $21 million, the center is smaller and more energy-efficient than the one it replaced and blends in better with the surrounding environment.
 The old 1960s built center with its futuristic look which many visitors likened to a flying saucer, was a concrete behemoth requiring tens of thousands of gallons of diesel fuel to heat each year.
-The new centers architecture is truer to the areas historic and natural setting.
+The visitor centers’ architecture is truer to the area’s historic and natural setting.

 You can also find a cafeteria, book and gift shop, information booth, and guided ranger programs at the new center.
 The Henry M. Jackson Memorial Visitor Center at Paradise is open daily from mid-May through early October, and on weekends the rest of the year.